 ChatGPT’s top brass previously refuted the idea of ads on the AI platform.
-Now, OpenAI has announced it will start testing ads on some free and paid subscription levels.
+Now, OpenAI has started testing ads on some free and paid subscription levels.
 Here’s what we know so far, and what it could mean for digital marketers.

 ChatGPT was the first generative AI tool to reach mass adoption, “giving millions of people around the world a taste of what large language models are capable of,” according to data journalist Felix Richter.

-As this platform and others like it continue to iterate, evolve, and expand their user bases, competition increases.
+As this platform and others like it continue to iterate and expand their user bases, competition increases.

-To learn more about what may be coming down the pike in terms of AI and digital marketing, we spoke with HawkSEM co-founder and CEO Sam Yadegar.
+To learn more about what to expect from ChatGPT’s ad offerings, we spoke with HawkSEM co-founder and CEO Sam Yadegar.

-Read on to see what he has to say about this new development, what it could mean for marketers, and how we can do our best to be prepared for what comes next.
+Read on to see what he has to say about what this new development means for marketers and how we can do our best to be prepared for what comes next.

 “The internal projections [have shown] potential billion-dollar revenue from ‘free user monetization’,” says Yadegar.

-OpenAI has stated that ads will appear at the bottom of AI-generated responses to queries.
-They will be clearly labeled and only show when a brand’s “sponsored product or service is relevant to the conversation,” according to Search Engine Land.
+OpenAI has stated that ads will be clearly labeled and only show when a brand’s “sponsored product or service is relevant to the conversation,” according to Search Engine Land.

 How to prepare for AI platform ads